 BA520 Printing I: Elements of Printing 3 hours

-BA521 Printing II: Printing and Typography 3 hours
+BA521 Printing II: Typographic Printing 3 hours

 BA530 Bookbinding I: Elements of Bookbinding

 CIS655 History of the Book: Book as Artifact 3 hours

 CIS654 History of the Book: Print Culture and Society 3 hours

 BA592 Graduate Symposium 3 hours [ Creative Thesis Project Proposal]